-In this case, the Description field has a token $\{0\}$, which the description of the top-level process in the execution will replace.
+In this case, the Description field has a token $\{0\}$ which will get replaced by the description of the top-level process in the execution.

-• Process Attribute - A value is retrieved from a process attribute for the top-level process in the execution.
+Process Attribute - A value is retrieved from a process attribute for the top-level process in the execution.